Anandhavallikarthick/Youtube-Project-Data-Harvesting-/README.md

 STEP6:
   Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.
 Approach:

+Features

+Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.
+Migrate the data to a MySQL data warehouse.
+Analyze and visualize data using Streamlit and Plotly.
+Perform queries on the MySQL data warehouse.
+Display the list of channel name's along with subcription & view's count.